All Right vs. Alright – How To Distinguish Them

 Practice sheet

 The sentences below can aid you use “all right” and “alright” correctly.
 However, using “all right” consistently will always be correct.
-Fill in the blank spaces and bill the correct answers in the second tab.
+Fill in the blank spaces and check the correct answers in the second tab.

 1. Are you feeling ______ after your trip to the doctor?